-A similar feature is present when looking at the $F_2$ molecule, Fig. 14.
+A similar feature is present when looking at the F_2 molecule, Fig. 14.
 The probability to have one electron in the region described by cones between the two nuclei can be made larger than that of having two.
-Correspondingly, the probability of having seven electrons in the region attributed to three lone pairs on an atom is also getting larger than the best we can get for having six.
-This is in contrast to what we have seen for the core-valence separation (shown for $CH_4$ , Fig. 3) where the expected values were also the best ones.
+Correspondingly, the probability of having seven electrons in the region attributed to three lone pairs on an atom is also getting larger than the best we can get for having six.30 This is in contrast to what we have seen for the core-valence separation (shown for CH_4 , Fig. 3) where the expected values were also the optimal ones.

 As we have the signature of ionic structures, let us compare the evolution of the probabilities of having different numbers of electrons in a region, as we change the region is changed.
-For this let us choose a set of integers, $\mathcal{I}$ , and look at
+From our data we find that we can have more ways to distribute electrons between regions than one would normally assume in valence bond calculations, that try to keep to minimal, significant distributions.
+In order to make comparisons with valence bond calculations let us restrict ourselves to a given set of integers, showing up in some reference valence bond calculation, \mathcal{I} and consider